gophergala2016/rex/README.md

 applications being developed and sharing libraries.
 What's more, there are multiple mobile platforms to target (and potentially multiple TV platforms).
 Any sane developer putting themselves in these circumstances would want cross-platform development libraries and tools.
-Furthermore, the truly sane would ask not to use C(++) for all their development.
-Luckily these objects are inline with those of the ["gomobile"](https://github.com/golang/mobile) project (blessed by Google).
+The truly sane would go on to ask not to use C(++) for all their development.
+Luckily these objectives are inline with those of the ["gomobile"](https://github.com/golang/mobile) project (blessed by Google).
 Go's cross-platform toolchain unifies iOS (tvOS?) and Android application development and allows a single team to maintain the entire